 Figure 9.
 Arm model. (a) Schematic view of the arm mechanics. (b) Schematic view of the muscular actuation of the arm, where each number represents a muscle whose name is in the box.

 Figure 10.
 The arm workspace.
 The reachable space is delimited by a spiral-shaped envelope.
 The two segments of the arm are represented by two green lines.
 Initial movement positions are represented with blue dots organized into five sets of different distances to the target.
-The screen is represented as a dark green line positioned at y = 0:4.
+The screen is represented as a dark green line positioned at y = 0.4.
 The origin of the arm is at x = 0:0; y = 0:0.